Civlac/SRWLED-Wiki/Compiling-Sound-Reactive-WLED.md

 He then recommended that change the compiler options for the WeMOS D1 Mini, which is:

 'Tools | lwIP variant', and to select 'v1.4 Higher Bandwidth'.
+The default WAS 'v2 Lower Memory'.

 We previously compiled with one of the v2 options.
 This appears to have cleared the issue for us, but more testing is required.